jasirck/Task-Manager-Technaureus-M-T-Frontend/README.md

    - Toggle a task’s completion status.

 6. **Task Detail View**
-   - View full details of a task in a new page or modal.
+   - View full details of a task in a new  modal.

 7. **Registration**
    - User registration with username, email, password, and confirmation password.